4 First Steps With Your Data

 acs = acs.drop('gq', axis=1)

-4.6 Change Variable Names
+4.7 Change Variable Names

 A good variable name tells you clearly what the variable contains.
 Good variable names make code easier to understand, easier to debug, and easier to write.
 If you have to choose between making a variable name short and making it clear, go with clear.

 Many good variable names contain (or should contain) multiple words.
 Python will allow you to put spaces in variable names, but doing can cause problems for some tasks and should generally be avoided.
 There are two competing conventions for making multi-word variable names readable.
-Camel case capitalizes the first letter of each word after the first: householdIncome, mothersEducation, etc. Snake case uses underscores instead of spaces: household_income, mothers_education, etc. You’ve probably noticed that we prefer snake case, but which one you use is less important than that you choose one and stick with it: don’t force yourself to remember whether you called your variable householdIncome or household_income this time!
+Camel case capitalizes the first letter of each word after the first: householdIncome, mothersEducation, etc. Snake case uses underscores instead of spaces: household_income, mothers_education, etc. You’ve probably noticed that we prefer snake case, but which one you use is less important than that you choose one and stick with it: don’t force yourself to always remember whether you called your variable householdIncome or household_income this time!

 When you use abbreviations use the same abbreviation every time, even across projects.
 This data set abbreviates education as educ, and there’s nothing wrong with that, but if you use edu in your other projects (and I do) that’s sufficient reason to change it.

 You can change the names of variables with the rename() function.
 The columns argument takes a dictionary, with each element of the dictionary containing the old name and desired new name of a variable as a key : value pair.
-Given the variables we care about in this data set better names with:
+Give the variables we care about in this data set better names with:

 acs = acs.rename(